Embodied Evolution in Collective Robotics: A Review: Context

 Seminal works from the 1990s such as \citeauthor{Mataric1994}'s Nerd Herd (\citeyear{Mataric1994}) addressed this problem by hand-crafting behaviour-based control architectures.
 Manually designing robot behaviours has since been extended with elaborate methodologies and architectures for multi-robot control (see \cite{Parker2008a} for a review) and with a plethora of bio-inspired control rules for swarm-like collective robotics (see \cite{Nouyan2009,Rubenstein2014} for recent examples involving real robots, and \cite{Beni2005,Brambilla2012,Bayindir2016} for discussions and recent reviews).

 Automated design methods have been explored with the hope of tackling problems of greater complexity.
 Early examples of this approach were applied to the robocup challenge for learning coordination strategies in a well-defined setting.
 See \cite{Stone1998} for an early review and \cite{Stone2005a} and \cite{Barrett2016} for more recent work in this vein.
-However, \citet{Bernstein2002} demonstrated that solving even the most simple multi-agent learning problem is NEXP-complete, so obtaining an optimal solution in reasonable time is infeasible.
+However, \citet{Bernstein2002} demonstrated that solving even the simplest multi-agent learning problem is intractable in polynomial time (actually, it is NEXP-complete), so obtaining an optimal solution in reasonable time is currently infeasible.
 Recent works in reinforcement learning have developed theoretical tools to break down complexity by operating a move from considering many agents to a collection of single agents, each of which being optimised separately~\citep{Dibangoye2014}, leading to theoretically well-founded contributions, but with limited practical validation involving very few robots and simple tasks~\citep{amato2015}.

-Lacking a theoretical foundation, but instead based on experimental validation, swarm robotic controllers have been developed with black-box optimisation methods ranging from brute-force optimisation using a simplified (hence tractable) representation of a problem \citep{Werfel2014a} and evolutionary robotics \citep{Trianni2008,Hauert2008,gauci2013evolving,Silva2016}.
+Lacking theoretical foundations, but instead based on experimental validation, swarm robotics controllers have been developed with black-box optimisation methods ranging from brute-force optimisation using a simplified (hence tractable) representation of a problem \citep{Werfel2014a} and evolutionary robotics \citep{Trianni2008,Hauert2008,gauci2013evolving,Silva2016}.

 The methods vary, but all the approaches described here (including `standard' evolutionary robotics) share a common goal: to design or optimise a set of control rules for autonomous robots that are part of a collective \textit{before} the actual deployment of the robots.
 The particular challenge in this kind of work is to design individual behaviours that lead to some required global (`emergent') behaviour without the need for central oversight.